69th Annual IPC Holiday House Tour

 1 pm - 5 pm

 Christmas greetings!
-Welcome to the 68th Annual Holiday House tour.
+Welcome to the 69th Annual Holiday House tour.
 Please join us as we celebrate the season and its message of hope.
-This year's tour will feature two condominiums in Birmingham's oldest condominium building, as well as three gorgeous homes and Independent Presbyterian Church decorated for Christmas.
-We invite you inside each of these homes and to stop by the church for tea and cookies as you help us raise money for three ministries providing educational opportunities for women and children in the Birmingham area.
+We invite you inside several homes and to stop by the church for tea and cookies as you help us raise money for three ministries providing educational opportunities for women and children in the Birmingham area.

 Home of Mr. and Mrs. Tom Adams